Why your medical practice AR days are too high and how to fix the bookkeeping root cause

 Walk me through how you post a denied claim

-'We resubmit it' is not a process.
-What you need is a denial-tracking workflow.
-Review the reason code, set a follow-up timeline, and identify the specific accounting entry for the balance.
-Denied claims are added to accounts receivable days.
+"We resubmit it" is not a process.
+What you need is a denial-tracking workflow: review the reason code, set a follow-up timeline, and identify the specific accounting entry for the balance.
+Denied claims add to accounts receivable days.
 This is a bookkeeping issue as much as a billing one.

 Be cautious of bookkeepers who treat insurance payments like any other deposit, who have not created separate revenue accounts for different payers, or who close the month without matching the billing system to the balance sheet.
 Each of these is a warning sign.

-The practices that closed within 10 days created their healthcare bookkeeping system from scratch.
+The practices that close within 10 days of month-end built their healthcare bookkeeping system correctly from the start.
 Separating payer types, structuring contractual adjustments, and reconciling billing and accounting are much easier to handle before sorting through two years of misclassified revenue.
-Where does your practice stand?

-Numetix works with medical practices to build the payer-type separation and billing-to-accounting reconciliation that most practices have never had.
+Numetix runs expert-led, AI-powered, human-in-the-loop accounting for medical practices to build the payer-type separation and billing-to-accounting reconciliation that most practices have never had.
 To understand the full system, read our complete guide to medical practice bookkeeping.
 To see how we work with healthcare teams, visit our healthcare practice services page.

 See what Numetix can do for you